-Covid-19 data on the USA compiled by the American Public Media (APM) Research Lab (2020)14, revealed that African Americans have died at a rate of 50.3 per 100,000 people, compared with 20.7 for whites, 22.9 for Latinos and 22.7 for Asian Americans.
-A recent academic article by Webb et al (2020)15, indicate that African Americans are more likely to be infected by the pandemic as they reside in poor and overcrowded neighbourhoods, work in unsafe conditions and have limited access to health care.
+Covid-19 data on the USA compiled by the American Public Media (APM) Research Lab (2020) (14), revealed that African Americans have died at a rate of 50.3 per 100,000 people, compared with 20.7 for whites, 22.9 for Latinos and 22.7 for Asian Americans.
+A recent academic article by Webb et al (2020) (15), indicate that African Americans are more likely to be infected by the pandemic as they reside in poor and overcrowded neighbourhoods, work in unsafe conditions and have limited access to health care.

-Apart from Covid-19, recent statistics from the Harvard Centre for Population and Development Studies, also showed that African Americans have higher rates of diabetes, hypertension and heart disease than other groups (Bassett et al, 2020)16.
-An earlier report by the Department of Health and Human Services (HHS) Office of Minority Health, USA (2017)17 indicated that the average median household income for African Americans was $40,165, compared with $65,845 for white households.
+Recent statistics from the Harvard Centre for Population and Development Studies, also showed that African Americans have higher rates of diabetes, hypertension and heart disease than other groups (Bassett et al, 2020) (16).
+An earlier report by the Department of Health and Human Services (HHS) Office of Minority Health, USA (2017) (17) indicated that the average median household income for African Americans was $40,165, compared with $65,845 for white households.
 Additionally, 22.9% of African Americans were at the poverty level compared with 9.6% of whites, with an unemployment rate of 9.5% for African Americans compared to 4.2% for whites.
-Despite a lower annual household income, African Americans ended up spending a higher share of their income on medical care, 16.5% in comparison to 12.2% for whites (HHS, 2017)17.
+Despite a lower annual household income, African Americans ended up spending a higher share of their income on medical care, 16.5% in comparison to 12.2% for whites (HHS, 2017) (17).
 Although the Civil Rights Act of 1964, has been passed, these distressing numbers suggest that institutionalized racial inequalities continue to persist in the USA.

+Health Inequalities in India

 With the death of George Floyd, #Black Lives Matter began trending on several social media platforms and garnered significant solidarity in India’s online community as well.
 Similar to racial inequalities, discrimination based on caste, gender and religion is inherent in the Indian public healthcare system.
+Jean Dreze and Amartya Sen in their seminal book, “An Uncertain Glory: India and its contradictions” (2013) (18), highlighted how inadequate access of basic facilities such as education and medical care among lower-income groups, women, lower caste groups, and tribal communities have hampered India’s overall growth.
+In particular, Dreze and Sen (2013) (18), suggest equal representation of all categories and communities at the policy level to accelerate India’s development goals.

-For instance, a report submitted by the Abhay Bang committee (2018)18, indicated that the health condition of the tribal community in India is the worst when compared with other social groups.
+Highlighting the poor health status of the tribal community in India, a report submitted by the Abhay Bang committee (2018) (19), indicated that the health condition of the tribal community in India is the worst when compared with other social groups.
 The report further added that the tribal community which consists of 8.6% of India’s population, are suffering from a triple burden of disease.
 Due to malnutrition and lack of resources, malaria and tuberculosis continue to be rampant among the tribal people.
 On the other hand, with rapid urbanization diseases such as cancer, hypertension and diabetes have also increased among the tribal population of India.
-Finally, the report points out that owing to lack of access and geographical isolation, mental health issues have also emerged among the tribal community of India (Abhay Bang Committee report, 2018)18.
-In addition to this report, data from the All India Survey of Higher Education (2018-19)19, under the MHRD Ministry found that in the last seven years for 43 medical courses the enrolment for only Scheduled Castes was 13.42% and 4.95% for Scheduled Tribes.
+Finally, the report points out that owing to lack of access and geographical isolation, mental health issues have also emerged among the tribal community of India (Abhay Bang Committee report, 2018) (19).
+In addition to this report, data from the All India Survey of Higher Education (2018-19) (20), under the MHRD Ministry found that in the last seven years for 43 medical courses the enrolment for only Scheduled Castes was 13.42% and 4.95% for Scheduled Tribes.